peanutbutterandcrackers/chiyoko/README.md

 # chiyoko
-Python module to clone a directory hierarchy that processes multimedia files during the cloning
+Python script to clone a directory hierarchy, that also processes it's multimedia files along the way

 Hey You!
 "Who?
 Me?"